Heat Illness Prevention & Sun Safety

 • Evacuate immediately

-• Hyponatremia, also a life-threatening medical emergency, is a condition that occurs when too much water has been consumed resulting in a dangerous imbalance to the body’s chemistry.
+• Hyponatremia, though not a reportable medical event, is also a life-threatening medical emergency.
+This condition occurs when too much water has been consumed resulting in a dangerous imbalance to the body’s chemistry.
 Like heat stroke, mental status changes may be noted and there may be repeated vomiting (clear vomit).
 Additional signs may include distended/bloated abdomen and large amounts of clear urine.

 • Do NOT give more water or IV fluids